 “The Bay Model was simply amazing, could have spent hours there.
 It was just an awesome three days all together.”

-Early Bird Price – $915 if you register online by April 16.
-Click on the Eventbrite button above.
+Early Bird Price – $940 if you register online by May 6.
+Click on the orange registration button above.

-Deadline to cancel and receive a full refund is two weeks prior to the first day of the tour due to hotel, meal and transportation bookings.
-Substitutions are allowed up to three business days before the tour.
+Deadline to cancel and receive a full refund was three weeks prior to the first day of the tour due to hotel, meal and transportation bookings.
+Substitutions were allowed up to five business days before the tour.
 Refunds may be subject to a 10% processing fee.